-Main Objective

-To seek long term capital growth and income through investments in equity and equity related securities and fixed income instruments.
-However, there is no assurance that the investment objective of the Scheme will be achieved.

-• Investment pattern - The break-up with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
-Please refer Section I - Part II - A. How will the scheme allocate its assets? for more details.
+- o Main Objective: To generate long term capital appreciation from an actively managed portfolio of equity and equity related securities by investing predominantly in equity and equity related securities of companies engaged in or expected to benefit from growth and development of Infrastructure in India.
+However, there can be no assurance or guarantee that the investment objective of the scheme would be achieved. - o Investment pattern The Tentative Equity/Debt/Money Market portfolio break-up with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
+Please refer Section I Part II A. How will the Scheme allocate its assets? for more details.